AngelosDid/AResCoN/README.md

 ## Step 7 (Insert data from save directory into AResCoN)

 Go to the 'Add Metrics' Tab and click on Add measurements.
 You can also click on Save measurements after the procedure is finished.
 In both cases, you will be notified with a messagebox.
+Depending on the size of your files, this might take time.
+A (Not Responding) message on the title of the program does not indicate that AResCoN is not running properly, rather that it is still running.

 ## Step 8 (Get the standard deviation ROIs after FindEdges)